 Riding the chairlift with your kids

 Skiing or snowboarding is a great family activity and a wonderful way to spend time with your kids.
 Parents with first-time skiers or boarders know that riding the chairlift with their little ones can be a bit daunting at first.
 Here are a few words of advice:

 - Take the time to watch the chairlift in action with your kids so they get a feel for how everything works

-- If possible, keep your child on the attendant-side of the lift or in between two adults so that help is available when loading or unloading from the chair if necessary.
-You can always ask the attendant to slow the lift down to make sure you have time get on and off safely
+- If possible, keep your child on the attendant side of the lift or in between two adults so that help is available when loading or unloading from the chair if necessary.
+You can always ask the attendant to slow the lift down to make sure you have time to get on and off safely

 - Make sure your child sits all the way back in their seat and keep the bar down for the entire ride until instructed to lift it back up